Clem-Pat/automate_planning_maker/README.md

 # Planning Creator

-This project is a full-python application creating a planning for a team of bartenders.
-This project answers the school bar's needs: automating the secretary's process of creating plannings.
+This project is a full-python application that creates a plan for a team of bartenders.
+It answers the school bar's need by automating the secretary's process of creating planning.

+This is a personal two-month project.

 ## Demo